Spring Melt Issues

 You Can Play a Role.
 If the snow melts quickly, your home may be at risk of flooding, even if you haven’t flooded before.

 We Play a Role.
-Additional proactive snow grading and removal on Saskatoon streets this winter means less snow to melt when the weather warms up.
+Proactive snow grading and snow removal means less snow to melt when the weather warms up.
 The snow piled into windrows will allow that snow to melt slowly, reducing the flooding around catch basins.

 Our city crews will also begin defrosting catch basins on warm days and clear gutters for improved drainage.
 Important intersections that may experience flooding in a fast melt are surveyed and monitored.
 Learn more about spring melt road maintenance and Catch Basin Drainage.

 Check out this Snowmelt video for tips to help reduce your risk of a snowmelt flood in your home.

 Reduce your risk of a snowmelt flood: